 1980: The Blues Brothers released their second album and the soundtrack to their first film on the same day that it opened in theaters.
 The songs on the soundtrack are a noticeably different mix than in the film, with female backing vocals and the inclusion of Blues Brothers band members saxophonist Tom Scott and drummer Steve Jordan.

 1980: The Rolling Stones released Emotional Rescue, their fifteenth British and seventeenth American studio album.

 1981: Dutch supergroup Stars on 45 reached #1 on the Billboard Hot 100 with a self-titled single whose full title was “Medley: Intro ‘Venus’ / Sugar Sugar / No Reply / I’ll Be Back / Drive My Car / Do You Want to Know a Secret / We Can Work It Out / I Should Have Known Better / Nowhere Man / You’re Going to Lose That Girl / Stars on 45.”
-It is the longest titled song to ever chart in Billboard and is commonly referred to as simply “Stars on 45 Medley.”
+It is the longest-titled song to ever enter the Billboard chart and is commonly referred to as simply “Stars on 45 Medley.”

 1983: Guitarist Duane Eddy kicked off his first US tour in fifteen years in San Francisco, performing alongside Ry Cooder and prolific session drummer Hal Blaine.
 Among the musicians that made the pilgrimage to see Eddy perform were Jeff Beck, Lindsey Buckingham, Eric Clapton, Albert Lee, Tom Petty, Lee Ritenour, and Ron Wood.